 Attending high-tech boot camps can also help you boost your CV’s rating since these camps can help you learn the skills which are sought out by employers.

 When you take these extra courses or steps, it will show employers you are motivated into learning more about the things you love.
 They may even use your extra courses as something you can discuss in detail during your interviews.

-Tip: For Singapore residents, you can get reimbursed when you take one of Coursera’s specializations.
-You can check out the official site https://skillsfuture.coursera.org/ for more details.
+For Singapore residents, you can get reimbursed when you take one of Coursera’s specializations.
+(UPDATE ON FEB 2020: Coursera is no longer SkillsFuture Credit claimable for reasons unknown.)

 Take A Gap Year

 If you have been studying nonstop and feel like your stress levels are too high, why not consider taking a gap year to rest your mind and body?
 It may be one reason you didn’t get the grade you want.

 Let your body rest from all the stresses you have and even do something different for a change before you return back to your studies.
 Doing a gap year can help you explore more about what you want to do in life and learn something different.